automatically generated captions

 00:26:46 but it's all well and good to say that you have a flame

-00:26:50 but how a flame becomes the remarkable set of things that represent it does represent it by life is not at all obvious
+00:26:50 but how a flame becomes the remarkable set of things that represent it is represented by life is not at all obvious

-00:26:58 and there are two parts to this question there's a there's a park which is Darwinian evolution so once you have a cell
+00:26:58 and there are two parts to this question there's a there's a part which is Darwinian evolution so once you have a cell

-00:27:05 how does the cell become over many many many generations how does it become Beethoven in they'd way we understand how
+00:27:05 how does the cell become over many many many generations how does it become Beethoven in a vague way we understand how

 00:27:11 that could happen how how do you take random sludge being a radiated by a U.V.